OllieJones/fast-woo-order-lookup/README.md

 * It is now possible to control the batch sizes for indexing by setting `wp-config.php` constants *before activating* the plugin.
 See [Installation](#installation).
 * It improves indexing performance by skipping gaps in order numbers.

-== Upgrade Notice ==
+## Upgrade Notice

-Recent versions correct intermittent problems and deadlocks generating the index and maintaining the postmeta key cache, and handle legacy WooCommerce versions.
+Recent versions correct intermittent problems and deadlocks generating the index and maintaining the postmeta key cache, and handle legacy WooCommerce versions, especially those without data in the wp_wc_orders and wp_wc_ordermeta tables.

 Thanks to my loyal users for bringing these problems to my attention!

-== Changelog ==
+## Changelog

+### 1.2.2 November 12, 2025

+Work with legacy WooCommerce installations without data in wp_wc_orders or wp_wc_ordermeta.
+Props to Christoffer Gisselfeldt.

 = 1.2.1 = November 11, 2025